-Kung Fu Panda 3 begins with Po the panda no longer a clumsy apprentice, but a formidable warrior in search of his true self.
+Kung Fu Panda 3 begins with Po no longer a clumsy apprentice, but a formidable warrior in search of his true self.

-To me, sequels are the hardest movies to make.
-Where is the balance?
-How much of the original do you rehash without getting dreary?
-How many new developments do you add without compromising the original?
-In a rare example, Kung Fu Panda 2 found this delicate balance.
-In that episode, we see a maturing Po.
-There was also substantial and progressive development in the key supporting characters.
+In a rare example, Kung Fu Panda 2 not only found the right formula, it turned out even better than the original.
+In that episode, not only do we see a maturing Po, there was also substantial development in key supporting characters.
 I remember watching part 2 and thinking, wow, they got this one right.
-I felt it deserved its Oscar.
+I felt 2 deserved an Oscar.